 WARP

-The warp refers to the vertical strands running up and down a rug.
-These are vital to the carpet's structure as the knots are tied.
-The wefts are also placed between them to keep the knots in place.
-The fringe of a rug is the tied loose ends of its warp.
+A rug's warp comprises vertical strands that run up and down the carpet.
+This component is essential to the rug's structure as it is where the knots are tied.
+The wefts are placed between the warp to keep the knots from shifting.
+The tied loose ends of the warp create the fringe of a rug.

 WEFT

-The weft is used to keep the knots in place.
-Before and after each row of knots, the weft strand is passed through the warp and combed and beaten down; this compacts the row of knots, creating a tight structure.
+The weft is utilized to keep the knots in place.
+Before and after each row of knots, the weft strand is passed through the warp, combed, and beaten down.
+Doing this compacts the row of knots and establishes a tight structure.

 PERSIAN RUG MATERIALS